t16ing/env2/README.md

 It also includes extra features and utilities.

-It helps me to maintain a consistent Desktop and Terminal environment for every fresh new installed Linux system.
+It maintains a consistent Desktop and Terminal environment for every fresh new installed Linux system.

 ## Screenshots